DiffCPS: Diffusion Model based Constrained Policy Search for Offline Reinforcement Learning: Preliminaries

-Diffusion model~\citep{sohl-dickstein2015,ho2020,song2019} is a new type of generative model, which has achieved SOTA results in image generation, outperforming other generative models like GAN~\citep{goodfellow2020,dhariwal2021}, VAE\citep{kingma2013} and Flow-based models~\citep{rezende2015}.
-Diffusion models are composed of two processes: the forward diffusion process and the reverse process.
+\textbf{Diffusion Probabilistic Model (DPM).} Diffusion models~\citep{sohl-dickstein2015,ho2020,song2019} are composed of two processes: the forward diffusion process and the reverse process.
 In the forward diffusion process, we gradually add Gaussian noise to the data $\vx_0 \sim q(\vx_0)$ in $T$ steps.
 The step sizes are controlled by a variance schedule $\beta_i$:

 In the reverse process, we can recreate the true sample $\vx_0$ through $p(\vx^{i-1}\vert\vx^{i})$:

 The training objective is to maximize the ELBO of $\E_{\vq_{x_0}}\sbr{\log p(\vx_0)}$.
 Following DDPM~\citep{ho2020}, we use the simplified surrogate loss $\gL_d(\theta) = \E_{i \sim \sbr{1,T}, \rvepsilon \sim \gN(\mathbf{0}, \mI), \vx_0 \sim q} \sbr{|| \rvepsilon - \rvepsilon_\theta(\vx_i, i) ||^2}$ to approximate the ELBO.
 After training, sampling from the diffusion model is equivalent to running the reverse process.